backand/angular-yeoman-todos/README.md

     return {};
   ```
   Name the action *Validate current user on delete*.

+  This is it, your app is ready.
+You can test it by sign in with a User role and see that you can only delete and update the todo items you created while Admin can still do everything.
 ## Testing

 Running `grunt test` will run the unit tests with karma.